-- Understand and effectively communicate the curriculum, graduation requirements, and University policies and procedures. - Encourage and support students as they gain the skills to develop clear and attainable educational plans. - Provide students with information about and strategies for utilizing the available resources and services on campus. - Monitor and accurately document students' progress toward meeting their goals. - Be accessible for meeting with the advisees for advising via office hours, telephone, email, or web access. - Maintain confidentiality.
+- Understand and effectively communicate the curriculum, graduation requirements, and University policies and procedures. - Encourage and support students as they gain the skills to develop clear and attainable educational plans. - Provide students with information about and strategies for utilizing the available resources and services on campus. - Monitor and accurately document students' progress toward meeting their goals.

+- Become knowledgeable about NAU programs, policies, and procedures. - Accept responsibility for your decisions. - Be accessible for meeting with the advisees for advising via office hours, telephone, email, or web access. - Maintain confidentiality.